-Subject: Comments on Flawed Estimates of the Social Cost of Carbon in the Proposed Repeal of Carbon Pollution Emission Guidelines for Existing Stationary Sources: Electric Utility Generating Units
+Subject: Comments on Flawed Estimates of the Social Cost of Carbon in the Proposed Emission Guidelines for Greenhouse Gas Emissions from Existing Electric Utility Generating Units

-Submitted by: Environmental Defense Fund, Institute for Policy Integrity at New York University School of Law, Montana Environmental Information Center, Natural Resources Defense Council, Sierra Club, Union of Concerned Scientists, Western Environmental Law Center, WildEarth Guardians
+Submitted by: Environmental Defense Fund, Institute for Policy Integrity at New York University School of Law, Montana Environmental Information Center, Natural Resources Defense Council, Sierra Club, Union of Concerned Scientists, Western Environmental Law Center, WildEarth Guardians1

-In an effort to justify its proposed repeal of the Clean Power Plan, EPA has manipulated its estimates of the social cost of greenhouse gases in ways at odds with the best available science, the best practices for economic analysis, and the legal standards for rational decisionmaking.
-EPA's new, so-called "interim" estimates value carbon reductions at as little as \$1 per ton (through year 2035 emissions), thereby negating 98% or more of benefits of carbon reductions as compared to estimates calculated by the Interagency Working Group on the Social Cost of Greenhouse Gases using the best available methodologies and data.
-Indeed, even the Interagency Working Group's central estimate of \$67 per ton (for year 2035 emissions) is widely considered by economic and legal experts to reflect an extremely conservative estimate of the true costs of greenhouse gas emissions and should be treated as a lower-bound estimate.
+In an effort to further justify its repeal and replacement of the Clean Power Plan, EPA has manipulated its estimates of the social cost of greenhouse gases in ways at odds with the best available science, the best practices for economic analysis, and the legal standards for rational decisionmaking.
+EPA's new, so-called "interim" estimates value carbon reductions at as little as \$1 per ton (through year 2030 emissions), thereby negating 98% or more of benefits of carbon reductions as compared to estimates calculated by the Interagency Working Group on the Social Cost of Greenhouse Gases using the best available methodologies and data.
+Indeed, even the Interagency Working Group's central estimate of \$60 per ton (for year 2030 emissions) is widely considered by economic and legal experts to reflect an extremely conservative estimate of the true costs of greenhouse gas emissions and should be treated as a lower-bound estimate.
+5